Please take a minute to read through the frequently asked questions below. You can also use the search bar on the top right with keywords/phrases.

 The Dynavin units have an output level setting to change the output to better match the car's OEM amplifier (if equipped).

-On D99 and later units go to the hidden "Factory Settings Menu" by going into radio settings, select SYSTEM, the press the upper right corner of the screen.
-The menu will come up, set the AMP setting to COMMON (or ON depending on your dynavin version).
+On D99 units go to the hidden "Factory Settings Menu" by going into radio settings, select SYSTEM, the press the upper right corner of the screen.
+The menu will come up, set the AMP setting to COMMON (or ON depending on your Dynavin version).
 DO NOT set this setting to OPTICAL.

 If your Dynavin is too quiet, do the opposite and set the AMP setting to NONE.